russell-archer/StoreHelperDemo/README.md

 - Repeat the previous step for the **macOS target**
 - Select the **iOS target** and run it in the simulator:
+    - The MainView provides navigation to the **Products List** and product access views
-	- The **Product List** will display a list of products, along with images and descriptions
+	- The **Products List** view displays a list of products, along with images and descriptions
-	- Try purchasing the Large Flowers product
+	- Try purchasing the **Large Flowers** product
 	- Your demo app supports a complete range of in-app purchase-related features.
 See the documentation for `StoreHelper` for a full list of features
 	- Try selecting "Large Flowers" from the main view.
 If you've purchased it you should see that you have access, otherwise you'll see a "no access" error